belav/csharpier/Docs/Configuration.md

 ### EditorConfig

 CSharpier supports configuration via an `.editorconfig` file.
-A `.csahrpierrc*` file in the same directory will take priority.
+A `.csharpierrc*` file in the same directory will take priority.

 ```ini
 [*]